Petrol, diesel prices remain unchanged across metros: Check fuel rates here

 In December 2021, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.

-Accordingly, a litre of petrol costs Rs 95.41 in Delhi, while diesel rates stand at Rs 86.67 per litre.
+In Delhi, petrol costs Rs 95.41 a litre while the rate of diesel was Rs 86.67 per litre.

 Diesel and petrol prices also remained static in Kolkata at Rs 89.79 and Rs 104.67.
 In Chennai too, they remained unchanged at Rs 91.43 and Rs 101.40.